3

 Correct Answer: B

-Clinical Reasoning: PPI + NSAID combination creates synergistic nephrotoxicity risk.
-Both can independently cause AIN, and concurrent use increases risk 3.7-fold.
+Clinical Reasoning: PPI + NSAID combination creates additive nephrotoxicity risk.
+Both can independently cause AIN, and concurrent use elevates risk further (Leonard et al. 2012 PMID 22887960 confirmed PPI as independent AIN risk; combined-exposure quantification varies by study).
 The 4-month duration of PPI therapy plus recent increased NSAID use creates the perfect storm for AIN.
+[Corrected 2026-05-03 β€” earlier text cited a "3.7-fold" specific synergistic risk number that did not resolve to a primary published source; framed as additive/elevated risk pending verified primary citation.]

-๐Ÿ“š Reference: Drug-Induced AKI: Synergistic Nephrotoxicity
+πŸ“š Reference: Drug-Induced AKI: Synergistic Nephrotoxicity

 6